devxgaming/fivem-antidump/README.md

 and write inside it:

 ```
--- wow you got only this file XD, stuped dumper
+-- wow you got only this file XD, stupid dumper

 QBCore = exports['qb-core']:GetCoreObject()